Depth-graded motivic multiple zeta values: Abstract

 \section{Abstract}

-We study the depth filtration on motivic multiple zeta values, and its relation to modular forms.
-Using period polynomials for cusp forms for $PSL_2(\Z)$, we construct an explicit Lie algebra of solutions to the linearized double \mbox{shuffle} equations over the integers, which conjecturally describes all relations between depth-graded motivic multiple zeta values (modulo $\zeta(2)$).
-The Broadhurst-Kreimer conjecture is recast as a statement about the homology of this Lie algebra.
+We study the depth filtration on multiple zeta values, the motivic Galois group of mixed Tate motives over $\Z$ and the Grothendieck-Teichm\"uller group, and its relation to modular forms.
+Using period polynomials for cusp forms for $\SL_2(\Z)$, we construct an explicit Lie algebra of solutions to the linearized double \mbox{shuffle} equations, which gives a conjectural description of all identities between multiple zeta values modulo $\zeta(2)$ and modulo lower depth.
+We formulate a single conjecture about the homology of this Lie algebra which implies conjectures due to Broadhurst-Kreimer, Racinet, Zagier and Drinfeld on the structure of multiple zeta values and on the Grothendieck-Teichm\"uller Lie algebra.